Photography

 Experience

-Over the years I have taken many hundreds of thousands of photographs both for work and leisure.
+Over the years I have taken many hundreds of thousands of photographs both for work and pleasure.
 They were taken for a variety of reasons The main ones were:

 • Recording activities and events